Top 10 Best Sites

 When someone asks me who my favorite Harry Potter character is, I’m always torn.
 Harry, of course, is the hero of the story, but Hermione is so inspirational.
 And we can’t forget about Ron — he’s hilarious and charming.
 But then there’s Dumbledore and Snape — they’re both such complex characters.
 It’s a difficult choice to make.

-They’re both popular, they’re both fun, and they’re both successful, among plenty of other things.
+They’re both popular, they’re both fun, and they’re both successful, and either would be an excellent wingman depending on what you’re looking for.
 We wanted to help you in your decision-making process by breaking down the differences between Match and Tinder.
 Read on the learn more.

-Before we get into the nitty-gritty details of Match and Tinder, we want to share some general information.
-In this first section, you’ll learn about each site’s overall history, mission, accessibility, future goals, and things like that.
+Before we get into the nitty-gritty details of Match and Tinder, we want to share some general information about them.
+In this first section, you’ll learn about their overall history, mission, accessibility, future goals, and standing in the dating industry.

-Our experts have given Match a near-perfect 5 stars for many reasons.
-It’s been around forever in terms of online dating — 1995.
-Most members are serious daters with a relationship being the endgame.
-In fact, Match is the driving force behind the most romantic connections made by any dating site.
+Our dating experts have given Match a near-perfect 5 stars for many reasons.
+It’s been around forever in terms of online dating — the site launched in 1995.
+Most members are serious daters looking for find loving relationships.
+In fact, Match has led to more relationships and marriages than any of its competitors.

 Relationships: Friends, Dates, and Relationships